big-data-and-economics/big-data-class-materials/lectures/06-web-css/06-web-css.md

 ### Caveat: Ethical ~~and legal~~ considerations

-The previous sentence elides some important ethical considerations.
+The previous sentence elides some important ethical/legal considerations.
 Just because you *can* scrape it, doesn't mean you *should*.
 Now, I first have to tell you that this paragraph used to contain a warning about the legal restrictions pertaining to webscraping activity.
-I've decided to drop those in the wake of the landmark [*hiQ Labs vs LinkedIn*](https://twitter.com/kjhealy/status/1255636154453549057) court ruling.
+I've decided to drop those in the wake of the landmark [*hiQ Labs vs LinkedIn*](https://en.wikipedia.org/wiki/HiQ_Labs_v._LinkedIn) court ruling.
 (Short version: It is currently legal to scrape data from the web using automated tools, as long as the data are publicly available.)
 However, it's still important to realize that the tools we'll be using over these next two lectures are very powerful.
 A computer can process commands much, much faster than we can ever type them up manually.
 It's pretty easy to write up a function or program that can overwhelm a host server or application through the sheer weight of requests.Or, just as likely, the host server has built-in safeguards that will block you in case of a suspected malicious [attack](https://en.wikipedia.org/wiki/Denial-of-service_attack).
 We'll return to the "be nice" mantra at the end of this lecture, as well as in the next lecture.

 One way to stay ethical is to use the [**polite**](https://github.com/dmi3kno/polite) package.
 I'll show you how to use this package alongside the **rvest** package below when we start scraping the NYT website.
 Essentially, polite checks the robots.txt file of a website to see if it is okay to scrape.
 If it is, then it will automatically add a delay between each request that you make.
 This is a good way to avoid overwhelming a host server.
 A robots.txt function is a file that is hosted on a website that tells you what you can and cannot scrape.
 You can find the robots.txt file for any website by typing the url of the website followed by "/robots.txt".
 For example, here is the [robots.txt](https://www.nytimes.com/robots.txt) file for the New York Times and the [robots.txt](https://en.wikipedia.org/robots.txt) for Wikipedia.
 Technically these are not legally binding, but they give guidance on how to proceed.
 Here is a deeper dive into [robots.txt](https://developers.google.com/search/docs/crawling-indexing/robots/intro) files and how they are used to help regulate traffic from search engines like Google.